In Guns We Trust

 Through his surreal series of images and installations, Bouchard parses the extremity of this marginalized gun culture at ground zero, their place of worship.
 In his brief essay, Douglas Coupland brings us a sharp and insightful take on this culture.
 This book is a must-have for curious minds trying to comprehend the perplexing condition in which we find ourselves.

-As Douglas Coupland writes in the preface to Bouchard’s monograph (published by Magenta and distributed by Thames & Hudson), “The images themselves are heightened versions of what are already borderline surrealistic situations.”
-In their defiant beauty, the photographs make accessible to the viewer a culture that undergirds a substantial part of the US economy, which allocated 54% of all federal discretionary spending on military in the same year that Bouchard set into the desert to shoot.
-Evoking the controlled ravaging of a landscape, the unwavering patriotism of a select group, and an exaltation of weaponry, all captured in night shot, the resulting images constitute an uncanny recalling of war imagery.
-Both Bouchard’s suite of sensuous photographs and television footage of war are commonplace, making up the fabric of this nation, all the while perpetually set in a landscape apart from our own, decidedly estranged.
+Evoking the controlled ravaging of a landscape, the unwavering patriotism of a select group, and an exaltation of weaponry, all captured in night shot, the resulting images constitute an uncanny recalling of war imagery, an all-too-common imagery making up the fabric of this nation, all the while set in a landscape apart from our own, decidedly estranged.